Kamran Əliyev

-Kamran Aliyev (Kamran Qurban oğlu Əliyev, Камран Гурбанович Алиев; born 15 October 1998) is a Russian football second striker for SKA-Khabarovsk.
+Kamran Qurban oğlu Əliyev (born 15 October 1998) is an Azerbaijani football second striker for SKA-Khabarovsk.

 Club career

 He made his debut in the Russian Football National League for Khimki on 17 May 2017 in a game against Sokol Saratov.
 He scored his first goal for Khimki in the Russian Football National League match against Avangard Kursk in a 3–1 home victory on 4 August 2018.

 He made his Russian Premier League debut for FC Khimki on 8 August 2020 in a game against PFC CSKA Moscow.

 On 1 September 2021, he joined SKA-Khabarovsk on loan for the 2021–22 season.
-On 4 February 2022, Aliyev moved to SKA-Khabarovsk on a permanent basis.
+On 4 February 2022, Əliyev moved to SKA-Khabarovsk on a permanent basis.

-On 10 February 2023, Sumgayit announced the signing of Aliyev.
+On 10 February 2023, Sumgayit announced the signing of Əliyev.

 International career

-Aliyev was called up and played for the Azerbaijan U20 match against Georgia on 16 May 2018.
+Əliyev was called up and played for the Azerbaijan U20 match against Georgia on 16 May 2018.
 On 24 May 2018, he scored his first goal for the Azerbaijan U20, in a friendly match against Macedonia U21.